-Beginnings of the Revolutionary War
+Nursing in the Revolutionary War in NC

 The Moravian Settlement at Wachovia (later Salem) organized the first nursing care in North Carolina.
 The Moravian settlers had a community “sick room”, a designated community doctor, and an appointed midwife and nurses.

 According to Mary L. Wyche in her book "The History of Nursing in North Carolina" published in 1938, Mary Slocumb, Martha McFarland, Ann Jessup, Carolina Stewart, Karin Happarich and other women whose names have been lost to history, rendered nursing care to North Carolina patriot soldiers during the Revolutionary War.